kupresanin99/Project423/README.md

 Matchup variables (starting pitcher record / runs given up / history and team record)

 Additional variables will require table joins and additional API pulls, which can be implemented in the future.

-3.1.
-Develop these skills from scratch (no experience on any of them).
-3.2.
-Work with Max so we can both become stronger software developers.

 **Stories**: